Small Business

 Using your home address as your LLC's business address is the most cost-effective option for many small business owners and entrepreneurs.
 This approach eliminates additional rental costs and provides convenient access to business mail and documents.

 However, using your home address comes with privacy concerns.
 This info becomes part of public records accessible to anyone researching your business.
 Plus, a residential address may not give off the professional image that some businesses need to build credibility with clients, vendors, and partners.
+Since this is the address where your business can be served for lawsuits and claims, you may not want a process server or sheriff coming to your home.

 If you're wondering how to avoid using your home address for LLC registration, the options below offer more privacy.